 And here is where I say something shocking: Google doesn’t know everything.

-As for the reason you’re probably asking “How long…”
+As for the reason that you’re probably asking, “How long…”

 Most courts in Texas require a defensive driving certificate of completion to be returned to them within 90 days to complete the ticket dismissal process.
 Failure to meet this deadline may result in higher fines, a court summons, or both.